What is Cinco de Mayo?

 Within Mexico, Cinco de Mayo is really only observed in the state of Puebla.
 Typical celebrations include parades and recreations of the Battle of Puebla, as well as other festive events.

 For most Mexicans, however, May 5th is just like any other day.
-It’s not a federal holiday, so business and offices remain open.
+It’s not a federal holiday, so businesses and offices remain open.
 A few might celebrate outside of Puebla, but the holiday is nowhere near as significant in Mexico as it is in the US.

 Cinco de Mayo celebrations in the United States date back to the 1860s, when Mexicans in California commemorated the victory.
 Around the 1960s, during the Civil Rights era, Latino activists began to raise awareness about the holiday.
 Many Americans could identity with the underdog nature of the victory, and found inspiration in the idea of indigenous forces defeating a much stronger European power.